 I pulled over, to collect myself.

 I thought about driving after her to apologize.
-Translation: I thought of following after her to explain my side of the narrative.
-That I was a neighborhood mom aware of her and her child.
-I thought they were waiting.
-Oh, and here’s my ID.
+Translation: I thought of following after her to explain my side of the narrative so she could prostate herself in grief.

 In front of her child.

-But I didn’t.
 I sat there for a few seconds.
-And then drove on to get my coffee, Bicycle Mom’s racism ringing in my ears.
+And then drove on to get my coffee with Bicycle Mom’s racism ringing in my ears.

-It wasn’t bald-faced “Go back to where you come from!” racism.
+It wasn’t bald-faced “Go back to where you come from!” sort of racism.

-It was the nuanced, double-entendre sort of racism that White women (and men) can innocently evoke.
+It was the nuanced, double-entendre sort of racism that White women can innocently evoke.

 It’s the nuanced, Amy Cooper sort of racism.
 “I’m going to tell them a Black man is threatening me”